srjaykikani/payload-plugins/geocoding/README.md

 - Extend the field config to accept `GooglePlacesAutocomplete` options like debounce time, API options, etc.
 - Add support for other geocoding services (Mapbox, HERE, etc.)

 Have a suggestion for the plugin?
-I'd love to hear from you!
+Any feedback is welcome!

 ## Contributing